Police accident report clearly illustrates cause of most common motorcycle/car crashes

 After losing Riley, his father Hunter learned what we do in the course of the documentary: Riley and the hundreds like him who perish in what are known as “underride” crashes each year did not have to die.
 Those killed include Marianne Karth’s daughters AnnaLeah and Mary who lost their lives when the car in which they were riding was pushed under one truck after being hit by another.
 In the wake of the tragedies the families found that the trucking industry had been battling against underride crash safety measures proposed by the National Highway Transportation Safety Administration (NHTSA) since 1981.

-They also discovered that NHTSA, like the Federal Aviation Administration (FAA) which is responsible for aviation safety, is a captive agency controlled and dominated by the very industries it is charged with regulating and that NHTSA uses an economic formula to determine whether to impose new safety standards.
+They also discovered that NHTSA, like the Federal Aviation Administration (FAA) which is responsible for aviation safety, is a captive agency controlled and dominated by the very industries it is charged with regulating, and that NHTSA uses an economic formula to determine whether to impose new safety standards.
 If the cost equals more than $12.5 million for each life saved, it won’t be adopted.
 That’s the same type of cost-benefit analysis Lee Iacocca and Ford made when they decided to sell exploding Pintos.

 I hope you share my disgust with the fact that the price of a human life was calculated by the government agency that is supposed to keep our highways safe rather than a profit-driven corporation.